99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 build scalable applications that require real-time updates on a range of data sources, including Amazon DynamoDB.

 AWS Serverless Application Repository (SAR):
-SAM Templates, publicly share applications with everyone or privately share them with specific AWS accounts. for example for common infrastrucutres.
+SAM Templates, publicly share applications with everyone or privately share them with specific AWS accounts. for example for common infrastructures.

 ---
 # AWS Security
 in flight TLS / SSL will be encrypted before sending and decrypted after. prevents MITM man-in-the-middle attack.
-Server-Side encryption: Data is encrypted after being recieved by the server, decrypted before being sent.
+Server-Side encryption: Data is encrypted after being received by the server, decrypted before being sent.
 It's stored in an encrypted for thanks to a key.
-Client-Side encryption: data in encrypt. by the client and never decrypted by server.
+Client-Side encryption: data in encrypted. by the client and never decrypted by server.
 Client-side encryption with
 customer-managed encryption keys allows you to select either symmetric or asymmetric keys.

 # KMS